Complexity Classification in Infinite-Domain Constraint Satisfaction: Varieties

 We will now see a stronger conjecture, due to~\cite{JBK,BulatovJeavons}, that exactly describes which finite-domain CSPs are NP-hard, and which can be solved in polynomial time.
 This conjecture is called the \emph{tractability conjecture}, and it has been confirmed in many important cases, for example for \begin{itemize} \item finite structures $\bB$ that contain a unary relation symbol for each subset of the domain of $\bB$, due to~\cite{Conservative} (see also~\cite{Barto-Conservative}), \item structures over a 3-element domain~\cite{Bulatov}, and \item digraphs without sources and sinks~\cite{BartoKozikNiven}, and which includes the case of undirected graphs. \end{itemize}

 The tractability conjecture can be formulated in terms of primitive positive interpretability (Section~\ref{sect:pseudo-var}) as follows.

-\begin{conjecture}[Tractability Conjecture] Let $\bB$ be a finite structure with finite relational signature, and let $\bC$ be the expansion of the core of $\bB$ by a constant symbol for each element $b$ of $\bB$.
-Then $\Csp(\bB)$ is NP-hard if there is a primitive positive interpretation of $(\{0,1\}; \OIT)$ in $\bC$, and can be solved in polynomial-time otherwise. \end{conjecture}
+\begin{conjecture}[Tractability Conjecture] Let $\bB$ be a finite structure with finite relational signature, and let $\bC$ be the core of $\bB$.
+Then $\Csp(\bB)$ is NP-hard if there is a primitive positive interpretation of $(\{0,1\}; \OIT)$ with parameters in $\bC$, and can be solved in polynomial-time otherwise. \end{conjecture}

 We remark that the first part of this conjecture follows directly from Corollary~\ref{cor:pp-interpret-with-constants}.
 Moreover, we have also seen that $\Csp(\bB)$ is polynomial-time equivalent to $\Csp(\bC)$, so all that remains to be shown is to prove polynomial-time tractability of $\Csp(\bC)$ when $\bC$ does not admit a primitive positive interpretation of a hard Boolean CSP.
 By the results in Section~\ref{sect:pseudo-var}, this condition can be translated into a condition of the pseudo-variety generated by the polymorphism algebra $\fC$ of $\bC$.